LAB02-Research/lab02-research.github.io/_posts/2023-04-01-help-wanted.md

 If you're a HASS.Agent user, you might've noticed the lack of updates lately, where there used to be many.
 This is due to a series of unfortunate events for me, the lead (and only, so that title was easily earned) developer.
 While I hoped to have tackled most in January, more have come, and it is now clear that they will consume most of my time until after this summer.

 In the meantime, Home Assistant keeps doing what it does; moving fast and breaking things (which is to say, releasing breaking changes).
-To make sure that HASS.Agent stays current, and even implement new features, I'm looking for help in maintaining the codebase.
+To make sure that HASS.Agent stays current, and even implement new features, I'm looking for help in maintaining the codebase and supporting the community.

 I can make time to revision changes and deploy the betas and updates, but I don't have time to write code.
 If you're a C# programmer (or Python for the integration), novice or expert, it'd be extremely appreciated if you could dive in!